What is a Microlight?

 Some of the above microlight classes may be operated in seaplane or amphibian versions

-The National Microlight Association of Ireland Ltd. (NMAI) and the Irish Microlight Association (IMA) are approved by the Irish Aviation Authority to certify maintenance and make recommendations to the IAA for the issue of Flight Permits for microlights that meet the criteria of Annex I.
+Otherwise, the National Microlight Association of Ireland Ltd. (NMAI) and the Irish Microlight Association (IMA) are approved by the Irish Aviation Authority to certify maintenance and make recommendations to the IAA for the issue of Flight Permits.

-Maintenance may be certified by inspectors or pilots authorised by the NMAI, IMA or by other organisations in accordance with IAA AN A15.
+Maintenance may be certified by designated persons authorised by the NMAI, IMA or by other organisations in accordance with IAA AN A15.

 It is IAA policy to allow foreign registered aircraft, without an EASA/ICAO Certificate of Airworthiness, operate in Ireland on a temporary basis.
 Flight Permits, or equivalent, are only valid for operations within the State of Registration.
 Microlights registered in the European Union are welcome to visit Ireland for up to 28 days per visit without any additional airworthiness documentation.
 Details on this is available on IAA AN A19.